Gilbert Family Foundation

 Overview

 The Gilbert Family Foundation was established in 2015 by Dan Gilbert (Founder & Chairman of Rocket Companies) and Jennifer Gilbert (Founder & CEO of Amber Engine).
 The foundation addresses two primary missions: accelerating a cure for neurofibromatosis type 1 (NF1) and building economic opportunity and equity in Detroit, Michigan.
 The foundation's commitment to NF research was sparked when their oldest son, Nick, was born with NF1.
 Nick passed away in May 2023.
-In 2021, the foundation partnered with Rocket Community Fund to announce a historic $500 million, 10-year commitment to Detroit neighborhoods, with the Gilbert Family Foundation contributing $350 million.
-The foundation's approach is characterized by making "transformative investments focused on solving complex problems" and taking risks on programs "nobody else has tried before."
+In 2021, the foundation partnered with Rocket Community Fund to announce a historic $500 million, 10-year commitment to Detroit neighbourhoods, with the Gilbert Family Foundation contributing $350 million.
+The foundation's approach is characterised by making "transformative investments focused on solving complex problems" and taking risks on programmes "nobody else has tried before."

 Funding Priorities

-Grant Programs
+Grant Programmes

 The foundation operates two distinct funding streams: